 The Ability Hand offers five grip patterns.
 This may seem low compared to hands like Ottobock’s bebionic Hand, with 14 grip patterns, and Ossur’s i-Limb Quantum, with up to 36 patterns.
 However, research has proven that users typically use only a few core grips.
 What’s more important is how well a bionic hand performs these core grips, which is a function of its myoelectric sensors, control system, and its electromechanics.

-The Ability Hand is compatible with most third-party sensor systems, meaning it works just as well with traditional dual-site sensors as it does with myoelectric pattern recognition.
-This allows a prosthetist to choose the best sensing system for the user.
+The Ability Hand is compatible with most third-party sensor systems, meaning it works as well with traditional dual-site sensors as it does with myoelectric pattern recognition.
+This allows a prosthetist to choose the sensor system that best suits the user.

-The Ability Hand is a new entry to the myoelectric hand market (September 2019), so we do not yet have sufficient video to study the hand’s control system, i.e. its dexterity while performing specific tasks like meal preparation or tying shoelaces.
+The Ability Hand is a relatively new entry into the bionic hand market (September 2019), so we do not yet have sufficient video to study the hand’s control system, i.e. its dexterity while performing specific tasks like meal preparation or tying shoelaces.
 But the Ability Hand does have two features that contribute to improved dexterity: sensory feedback and superior closing speed.
 We elaborate on both these features below.

 Electronically Positioned Thumb